 If you decide to give spinach to your dog, however, make sure it’s lightly steamed, chopped, and served without any spices, seasoning or oils.

 Boiling spinach destroys a lot of the nutritional value, but raw spinach can be difficult to digest.
-Steaming preserves the nutrients more efficiently, while breaking down some of the toughest fibre.
+Steaming preserves the nutrients more efficiently, while breaking down some of the toughest fiber.

 It’s also best to avoid giving seasoned spinach to your dog, as common seasonings can be dangerous or unhealthy.